MarketSquare/robotframework-ai/README.md

 Generate the meaning of life in a json format using the gpt-3.5-turbo from OpenAI in the default format with a token limit at 1024, temperature at 2, top p at .5 and frequency- and presence penalty at 0 without using the previous messages in the response.

     Generate Response    openai    What is the meaning of life?
 In json.    gpt-3.5-turbo    1024    2    .5    0    0    False    {"type": "json_object"}

-## AI models

-Each module in the RobotFramework-AI library can support multiple different AI models.
-Each AI model needs an API key for the generation of test data.
-This key gets read directly from your environment variables.
-Each AI model has their own API key.
-To define a key, create a new variable with the name of the AI model capitalized followed by "_KEY".
-Then set this variable to your key.

-**Example API keys**
-OPENAI_KEY=278bxw4m89monwxmu89wm98ufx8hwxfhqwifmxou09qwxp09jmx
-GEMINI_KEY=cavhjbcZCJKnvmzxcnzkcjkczckzcskjnjn7h38nwd923hdnind

 ## Setters